wono/tinyshell/README.md

 Tiny Shell
 ==========

 Tiny Shell is a simple and light-weight virtual shell program.
 You can run 1) any command-line program and 2) Input / Output redirect.
-It limits to use command line argumets.
+It limits to use command-line arguments.

 How To Run
 ----------